raederan/apiminio/README.md

 ## 💡 Project

 1. At 1st basic implementation of apiminio, handling buckets and files will be focused.
+2. MCP (Model Context Protocol) wrapped endpoints to enable usage for AI agent tools
-2. Security will be at the 2nd development stage using authenticated sessions by credentials as well as tokens.
+3. Security will be at the 2nd development stage using authenticated sessions by credentials as well as tokens.
-3. Certificate handling and TLS will be the 3rd level.
+4. Certificate handling and TLS will be the 3rd level.

 ## 🚦 Prerequisites